The University of New South Wales Canberra at ADFA

 UNSW Canberra has unique state of the art facilities and resources:

-- UNSW Canberra is the first place in Australia and the second in the Southern Hemisphere to house one of 12 telescopes as part of the Falcon Telescope Network that allows monitoring of fast moving space debris and satellites for space situational awareness (space debris tracking) and astronomy focusing on education outreach.
+- UNSW Canberra is the first place in Australia and the second in the Southern Hemisphere to house one of 12 telescopes as part of the Falcon Telescope Network for monitoring fast moving space debris and satellites for space situational awareness.

-- UNSW Canberra’s Academy Library Special Collections are of national significance.
-They include including over 300 manuscript collections, 13,000 rare items, the papers of former Prime Minister John Howard; the largest collections of historical ship photographs in Australia; personal papers and literary manuscripts of modern and contemporary Australian writers; and a significant military history collection including a suite of unique databases and oral histories.
+- The Academy Library Special Collections are of national significance.
+They include the papers of former Prime Minister John Howard; the largest collections of historical ship photographs in Australia; personal papers and literary manuscripts of modern and contemporary Australian writers; and a significant military history collection.